Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 ### Option 2: using Azure UI

-1. In your workspace resource group (provisioned in the previous step), open "Access Policies" tab in the newly keyvault.
+1. In your workspace resource group (provisioned in the previous step), open "Access Policies" tab in the newly key vault.

 2. Select *List, Set & Delete* right under "Secret Management Operations" and press "Next".